-Brouwer's Beauty Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
+Bert Chandler Japanese Pieris is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.